Competitive Criteria for Fall 2014 Selection

 Criterion 2: TEAS (Test of Essential Academic Skills) 5.0 Examination

-(a) Applicants will be awarded points according to their performance on the TEAS 5.0 Examination.
-For applicants who have tested more than once, the higher score will be used.
-Test scores prior to January 2011 will not be considered.
-Only the TEAS 5.0 version will be accepted.
+(a) Applicants will be awarded points according to their performance level on the TEAS 5.0 Examination.
+For applicants who have tested once per academic year within a 3-year period, the higher score will be used.
+However, for applicants who submit more than one test score per academic year, the 1st attempt will be used.

 (b) Teas V (5.0) exams taken at other test sites must be submitted to CVCC electronically from ATI before January 31, 2014.